phan/phan/.phan/plugins/README.md

 Checks if a function or method with a non-void return type will **unconditionally** return or throw.
 This is stricter than Phan's default checks (Phan accepts a function or method that **may** return something, or functions that unconditionally throw).

+#### UnconditionalCodePlugin.php

+Checks for syntactically unreachable statements in the global scope or function bodies.
+(E.g. function calls after unconditional continue/break/throw/return/exit())

+This is in development, and has some edge cases related to try blocks.

 ### 3. Plugins Specific to Code Styles

 These plugins may be useful to enforce certain code styles,